jeshuamorrissey/wow_server_go/server/world/README.md

 - `system`: this contains the various in-game systems.
 These are often long-running processes that are updated at regular intervals.

+- `game`: this contains in-game logic (such as resolving combat between two different units).

 ### `data/dynamic`

 This contains all information about in-game objects.
 There are a number of types: